-Risk Monitoring and control Emerging risks Regulatory risk, comprising: • Established frameworks supported by policies and Impact of General Data Protection standards in key areas.
-Regulation ("GDPR").
-Conduct risk Arises from a failure to treat • Regular horizon scanning for regulatory change and Increasing focus of the FCA on customers fairly or the failure seeks to ensure it is prepared Vulnerable Customers to deliver an appropriate Engages proactively with the PRA and FCA, and · Impact of FCA reviews of Outsourcing, outcome for them. undertakes impact analyses to gauge the effect of Second Charge Lending and Retail Prudential risk Banking Business Models. regulatory changes.
-Arises from a failure to Compliance monitored by the compliance and Developments from the BCBS maintain sufficient levels prudential risk teams. particularly in relation to changes in risk of capital and liquidity and weightings and associated regulatory Regulatory risk matters reported to the Assets and includes the potential impact capital requirements.
-Liabilities Committee ("ALCO"), Operational Risk a firm could have on the • Uncertainty of achieving an IRB management and Conduct Risk management financial system, its proximity Committees, and overseen by the Risk management approach waiver from the PRA. to failure and the context in Committee and the Board Risk Committee.
+- Regulatory risk, comprising: Established frameworks supported by policies and standards in key areas. - seeks to ensure it is prepared Engages proactively with the PRA and FCA, and undertakes impact analyses to gauge the effect of regulatory changes. - Compliance monitored by the compliance and prudential risk teams. - Regulatory risk matters reported to the Assets and Liabilities Committee ("ALCO"), Operational Risk management and Conduct Risk management Committees, and overseen by the Risk management Committee and the Board Risk Committee.